It’s easy to default to that kind of attitude if you’ve been on the receiving end of too many rejection letters or rewrites.

 2. Editors will break policy for a great story.

 No editor in his or her right mind would turn away a new-to-them writer with a hot story because the publication only works with their existing freelance pool.
-A scoop takes precedent over policies and procedures any day.
+A scoop takes precedent over policy any day.
 That said, if you’ve got a story that’s perfect for your dream publication, you better be 110 percent sure, not only of the subject, angle and fit for the market but also of your ability to pull it off.
 If an editor is willing to take a chance on you, you better be able to deliver.

 4. Editors don’t do rewrites for the heck of it.